mturley/PhraseCards/docs/fspec/fspec.md

 10. After the game ends, the players will be left in the game room to chat or have the option to return to the lobby and look for a new game.

 ### Non-Goals

+1. Log in through facebook.
+This will link with facebook and post game events and progress
+2. Write your own story.
+Allows players to write their own story and submit to play with friends

 ### Flowchart
 ### Screen-by-Screen